Dartmouth Ski Team: History

+Captains

+The list of captains of the ski teams can be found here.

 Winter Olympic and Paralympic Games

 Dartmouth skiers have represented the US (and other nations) in the winter Olympic and Paralympic Games.

 World Cup

 The highest level of competitive ski racing takes place on the Alpine and Nordic World Cup circuits.

 Moosilauke Time Trial

 Two times each year, the alpine and nordic ski teams complete a time trial, starting at the Moosilauke Ravine Lodge and ending at the summit of Mt Moosilauke.

 The course follows the Gorge Brook Trail, and ascends 2387 feet (to 4802 feet ASL) across 3.6 miles.
 The course record of 36:16 was set in 2010 by Kris Freeman.